rails/rails/guides/source/association_basics.md

 runtime, allowing for concise and expressive declarations of functionality, such as defining model associations in Rails.
 For example, `has_many :comments`.

-When you set up an association, you instruct Rails to maintain the [Primary Key](https://en.wikipedia.org/wiki/Primary_key) and [Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) information between instances of the two models, ensuring that your data stays consistent and properly linked.
+When you set up an association, Rails helps define and manage the [Primary Key](https://en.wikipedia.org/wiki/Primary_key) and [Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) relationships between instances of the two models, while the database ensures that your data stays consistent and properly linked.

 This makes it easy to keep track of which records are related.
 It also adds useful methods to your models so you can work with related data more easily.